13br0t7/farewell-my-flower/README.md

 # farewell-my-flower
 in memory of my last conscientious affection

--the github editor supports Markdown language?
+-Does the github editor supports Markdown language?